 Tires should be rotated every 6,000 to 8,000 miles (10 000 to 13 000 km).

 Any time you notice unusual wear, rotate your tires as soon as possible and check wheel alignment.
 Also check for damaged tires or wheels.
-See "When It's Time for New Tires" and "Wheel Replacement" later in this section for more information.
+See When It is Time for New Tires on page 5-64 and Wheel Replacement on page 5-67 for more information.

 Make sure the spare tire is stored securely.
 Push, pull, and then try to rotate or turn the tire.
-If it moves, use the ratchet to tighten the cable.
-See "Storing a Flat or Spare Tire and Tools" in the Index.
-If your vehicle has dual rear wheels, also see "Dual Tire Operation" later in this section.
+If it moves, use the ratchet/wheel wrench to tighten the cable.
+See Changing a Flat Tire on page 5-69.

+If your vehicle has dual rear wheels, also see Dual Tire Operation on page 5-62.

 The purpose of regular rotation is to achieve more uniform wear for all tires on the vehicle.
 The first rotation is the most important.
-See "Scheduled Maintenance Services" in the Index for scheduled rotation intervals.
+See "Part A: Scheduled Maintenance Services," in Section 6, for scheduled rotation intervals.